NuelzHeart/Sales-Performance-Dashboard/README.md

-# Sales-Performance-Dashboard
+# Sales Analysis Dashboard

-This project showcases my full Excel workflow; from cleaning and organizing a messy dataset to preparing an analysis-ready table and building clear, insightful visualizations.
+This project presents an interactive Microsoft Excel dashboard built using the McDonald's dataset.
+The goal is to provide clear, data-driven insights into sales performance, revenue patterns, profitability, and geographic distribution.

+The dashboard highlights key trends that help businesses understand product performance, sales channels, payment behavior, and operational efficiency.